Back |

 COOK/REST TIME: 60 minutes, then drain once grains split and soften.
 No resting time.

-BEST FOR: Side dish, stuffing, grain salads
+BEST FOR: Stuffing, soups, salads

 Three More Tips for Perfect Rice